maitrikjpatel/DevNotes/Tools.md

-# Tools and Apps Notes
+---
+title: "Tools Notes"
+draft: false
+author: "Maitrik Patel"
+tags: "tools, development, design"
+---

-"The right tools make the difference between an artist and a craftsman."
+> "The right tools make the difference between an artist and a craftsman."

-## Apps & Tools I use for day to day UX/Front End Development.
+### Apps & Tools I use for day to day UX/Front End Development.

 ### Mac setup articles